By Madeline Bocaro ©

 Yoko Ono, 2019

 Most artists communicate in visual or demonstrative ways.
 Yoko Ono works more quietly.
-Her thoughts reflect Zen Buddhism, her writings are like haiku poetry and her music resembles the wind – sometimes howling and often gentle.
-Much of Yoko Ono’s art is invisible; a whisper, a dream, a scream, a wish, an instruction, half a room – “imagine the other half.”
+Her thoughts reflect Zen Buddhism.
+(The word ‘Zen’ derives from ‘Ch’an in Chinese, meaning ‘meditation’).
+Her writings are like haiku poetry.
+Her music resembles the wind, sometimes howling and often gentle.
+Much of Yoko’s art is invisible; a whisper, a dream, a scream, a wish, an instruction, half a room – “imagine the other half.”
 Yoko exists in twilight, traveling light years to reach us.
 As she speaks, a thousand thoughts glimmer in her eyes.
 Twitter is the perfect medium for her messages.
 She has almost five million followers.
 Her tweets of wisdom should be inside fortune cookies.

 I think it’s better to dance rather than to march through life, don’t you?